Mickael-Galliez/ml17s/assignments/assignment3.md

 Press 'y' when asked for permission.
 This will install tensorflow and all required packages.

-##### SciPy
-You can directly install scipy using anaconda.

-        conda install scipy

 ##### tflearn
 To install tflearn run the following command in Ubuntu. 'pip' should already be installed on your system.

-        pip install tflearn.
+        pip install tflearn

+##### Other packages
+You can directly install other packages using anaconda.

+        conda install package_name

 ### Tasks
 #### 1. Create, Train and Save a CNN Model:
 First task is to use the code from tflearn CNN for CIFAR-10 given at [link](https://github.com/tflearn/tflearn/blob/master/examples/images/convnet_cifar10.py) and modify it according to the following architecture.
 Run the algorithm for 5 epochs and save the model using the **mode.save('filename')** command at the end of the code.
+Skeleton code is given in file tf_cnn_train.py.

 #### Layers
   1. Conv: 64 filters of size 3x3 with ReLU activation